 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS, www.bls.org) projected that mental health counselors and marriage/family therapists could expect job growth of 19% from 2014-2024, which is much faster than average across all occupations.
-As of May 2014, according to the BLS, these professionals earned an average annual salary of $45,080.
-Additionally, the BLS indicated that social workers could expect faster-than-average job growth of 12% from 2014-2024; and estimated that these professionals earned an average yearly wage of $57,970 as of May 2015.
-Also per the BLS, human resource managers were expected to experience job growth of 9% from 2014-2024, faster-than-average for all occupations.
-These professionals earned an average annual salary of $117,080 as of May 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.org) projected that substance abuse, behavioral disorder, and mental health counselors and marriage/family therapists could expect job growth of 22% from 2018-2028, which is much faster than average across all occupations.
+As of May 2018, according to the BLS, substance abuse, behavioral disorder, and mental health counselors earned a median annual salary of $44,630.
+Additionally, the BLS indicated that social workers could expect much faster-than-average job growth of 11% from 2018-2028; and estimated that these professionals earned a median yearly wage of $63,140 as of May 2018.
+Also per the BLS, human resource managers were expected to experience job growth of 7% from 2018-2028, faster-than-average for all occupations.
+These professionals earned a median annual salary of $113,300 as of May 2018, according to the BLS.
 The BLS did not report specific statistics for group managers or healthcare consultants.

 Continuing education in human services isn't mandatory; however, students who opt to pursue careers in certain types of counseling may be required to undergo additional schooling.
 Depending upon the type of counselor a student aspires to become, graduate certificates may be available.
 Continuing education courses in grief, ethics, depression and other types of behavioral disorders are available for students to equip themselves appropriately.